koma-private/csvs/decide_data_type.md

 # Decide Data Type for Each Column

-**csvs** scans each row of the input CSV to determine the final data type for creating a table on SQLite.
+**csvs** scans each row of the input CSV to determine the appropriate data type for columns in the SQLite database.

-The following steps outline how **csvs** ensures the most accurate data type assignment for columns when importing CSV files into SQLite.

 Refer to [Validating Number Document](validating_number.md) for details of how **csvs** interprets input data.

-## Process
+## Process Overview

-1. Detect the data type of cell in the current row.
+1. **Detect Data Type**: Each cell in the current row is analyzed to determine its data type.
-2. If processing the first row of the CSV, save the detected data type.
+2. **Initial Assignment**: For the first row, the detected data type is saved.
-3. Proceed to the next row and detect the data type of the cell in the same column.
-4. Compare the previously detected data type with the newly detected type based on the rules in the table below:
+3. **Comparison and Adjustment**: For subsequent rows, the detected data type is compared to the previously saved type, and adjustments are made as needed:
-    - If the previously detected data type is `INTEGER` and the newly detected type is `REAL`, **csvs** updates the column's data type to `REAL` (decimal number)
+    - If the prior type is `INTEGER` and a `REAL` value is detected, the column type is updated to `REAL`.
-    - If the previously detected data type is `REAL` and the newly detected type is `INTEGER`, **csvs** retains `REAL` as the column's data type.
+    - If the prior type is `REAL` and an `INTEGER` value is detected, the column type remains `REAL`.
+    - If a text value is encountered, the column type is set to `TEXT`.

-### Conversion Table
+### Data Type Conversion Table

-The table below indicates whether a column's data type can convert from one type to another during the import process.
+The table below outlines type conversions during the import process:

 | From / To | `INTEGER` | `REAL` | `TEXT` |
 |:---------:|:---------:|:------:|:------:|